 |

-A) the battery is dead V) loose or oxidized wire contacts With) starter connected to ground 2.
-Indicator lights are bright, clicking sounds in the starter area
+a) the battery is dead c) the wire contacts have become loose or oxidized c) the starter is connected to ground 2.
+The indicator lights are bright, clicking sounds in the starter area

-A) graphite brushes and their connecting contacts are loose in the starter
+a) the graphite brushes and their connecting contacts have become loose in the starter

 |

-Check wire connections Repair starter Briefly tap on the electromagnetic switch.
-If the starter continues doesn't work, then: check graphite brushes Replace solenoid switch
+Check the wire connections Repair the starter Briefly tap the electromagnetic switch.
+If the starter continues doesn't work, then: check the graphite brushes Replace the electromagnetic switch

 Have your assistant turn the ignition key to the engine start position

-and tap with a wrench on the electromagnetic switch
+and tap the electromagnetic switch with a wrench

 Check the wire with a test lamp |

-Switch off the ignition immediately.
-Repair at a car repair shop
+Turn off the ignition immediately.
+Have it repaired at a car repair shop